 If a student falls behind, he/she must contact TLC and request an end date extension in order to complete the course.
 It is the prerogative of TLC to decide whether to grant the request.
-You may be required to pay \$25.00.
-All students will be tracked by their social security number or a unique number will be assigned to the student.
+All students will be tracked by a unique number assigned to the student.